Causal progress with imperfect placebo treatments and outcomes: Applications

 The National Supported Work Demonstration (NSW) was a job training program.
 From 1975 to 1979, it aimed to help disadvantaged workers build basic skills.
 The program randomly assigned participants to training positions.
 These consisted of a group that received the benefits of the program (the treatment group) and a group that did not receive any benefits (the control group) \citep{LaLonde1986}.
 The data also include a non-experimental dataset in which individuals not from the NSW program but from the Panel Study of Income Dynamics (PSID) are added as additional control units.
-The data that we work with is ``a subset that consists of males with three (2 pre-training and 1 post-training) years of earnings data (the outcome of interest).
-This subset has been considered in (Dehejia and Wahba 1999; Smith and Todd 2005; Firpo 2007)'' \citep{Callaway2019}.\footnote{Data can be found in the \texttt{qte} package (in \texttt{R}) by running the command \texttt{data(lalonde,package = "qte")}} We use the non-experimental dataset (\texttt{lalonde.psid}) to illustrate the methods discussed in this paper and then compare these results with the estimates from the experimental data (called \texttt{lalonde.exp}).\footnote{Since this data includes a randomized experiment, we can also estimate the effect using the experimental data to get an unbiased estimate of the true treatment effect.
-This experimental estimate can be used to back out the true value for $k$, assuming that $\beta_{N\sim D| Z, X}=0$.} The difference in means estimate of the treatment effect from the experimental data is 1,795.55 USD higher 1978 earnings in dollars for the treated group relative to the control group.
-The estimate is 1,693.12 USD when we control for observed covariates.
+The data that we work with is a subset that consists of males with three (2 pre-training and 1 post-training) years of earnings data (the outcome of interest) constructed by \citep{dehejia1999causal}.
+We use the non-experimental dataset to illustrate the methods discussed in this paper and then compare these results with the estimates from the experimental data.
+The difference in means estimate of the treatment effect from the experimental data is 1,794 USD higher 1978 earnings in dollars for the treated group relative to the control group.
+The estimate is 1,671 USD when we additionally control for observed covariates.
+The experimental data are also very useful as they allow us to back out an estimate for the true value for $k$.

-We use 1974 earnings (\verb+re74+) as a placebo outcome for 1978 earnings (\verb+re78+).
-The treatment (\verb+treat+) is experiencing the job training program.
-We also use the set of covariates ($X$) in the data including age, education (years and degree or not), marital status, and demographic indicators.
-We recognize that there are unobserved covariates ($Z$) that we wish we could condition on but cannot.
-Ideally, we would like to estimate the regression \verb|lm(re78 ~ treat + X + Z)|.
-Due to the unobserved confounders, we will not be able to point identify the coefficient on \verb+treat+ from this ``long'' regression.
-Instead, we partially identify $\beta_{Y\sim D| X,Z}$ with the approach proposed above, and leverage information on 1974 earnings as a placebo outcome.

-Since the placebo outcome is pre-treatment earnings, it is reasonable to assume that the treatment has no causal effect on the the placebo outcome.
-Therefore, we consider the perfect placebo assumption, $\beta_{P\sim D| Z, X}=0$, plausible here.\footnote{We perform these analyses using the \texttt{placeboLM} package the authors built for this purpose, currently under development.
-It can be installed via \texttt{devtools::install\_github("Adam-Rohde/placeboLM")}.}